-In central Indiana, the last weekend in May isn’t Memorial Day Weekend – it is Race Weekend.
-This year marks the 100th anniversary of the Indianapolis 500, the most famous auto race held at the most famous race track in the world.
-Over the course of 100 years, there have been many leaders and visionaries involved at the track and with the race – titans of industry, engineers who pioneered new things (as just one example, the first rear-view mirrors were used at the 500) and much more.
+In central Indiana, the last weekend in May isn’t just Memorial Day Weekend – it is Race Weekend.
+It’s the most famous auto race held at the most famous race track in the world.
+In over 100 years of racing, there have been many leaders and visionaries involved at the track and with the race – titans of industry, engineers who pioneered new things (as just one example, the first rear-view mirrors were used at the Indy 500) and much more.

 While you could say the race is about many things, in the end, most of all, it is about speed.
 And as leaders we must think about, understand and use speed intelligently as we move ourselves and our organizations towards our goals and visions.

-So, in honor of “the Greatest Spectacle in Racing”, here are seven lessons we can learn about speed, as seen through the eyes of the Indianapolis 500.
+So, in honor of “the Greatest Spectacle in Racing”, here are seven lessons we can learn about speed, as seen through the eyes of the Indy 500.

 Remember perspective.
 Try driving 50 miles per hour on a crowded city street and it feels very fast.
 Drive 50 on an empty Interstate highway (or a race track), and it seems quite slow.
 Your speed of motion must always be put in perspective and when you create the right environment around you greater speed can become more comfortable.